thzandvl/microhack-sap-data/DataFlowConfig.md

 * Provide a name, U##S4DSalesOrderHeaders
 * Use the `S4DCLNT100` Linked Service

 * Use `ZBD_ISALESDOC_E` as table.
-You can wait until Synapse loads all available tables from SAP system (which can take a bit of time), or alternatively select Edit checkbox and enter the table name manually.
+You can wait until Synapse loads all available tables from SAP system (which can take a bit of time), or alternatively check the Edit box and enter the table name manually.

 * Click `OK`